-I am a 70 year old man.
+I am a 71 year old man.
 I have lived here in the Trout Lake valley for over 30 years.
-I spent five years in Alaska working on fishing boats and doing boat-building and repair.
+I have raised four children here (Mostly here) I spent five years in Alaska working on fishing boats and doing boat-building and repair.
 In Trout Lake, I worked for the Forest Service for seven years.
 My favorite job was in the Wildlife Department searching for spotted owls.
 I consider myself an environmentalist.

-I have always wanted to live in the country and live simply.
+I live on 9 acres of timbered land, have 1 horse,.(part time) ( my youngest daughter's mother lives near by and is keeping my horse most of the time because she has four horses of her own and horses like to be in a heard)) 8 chickens, 2 dogs 3 cats 2 Guinea Hogs and 2 sheep, (I recently purchased a guard dog as a mountain lion killed two of my sheep) as well as 3 small gardens.( am presently in the process of trading my hogs for more sheep) I have always wanted to live in the country and live simply.
 I spent many years as a feltmaker and was accepted into the primitive skills community as a teacher and participant, mostly through the Rabbitstick Rendezvous and the Glass Buttes Knapp-In.
-Presently, I teach primitive skills (fire by friction, flint knapping, felting, etc.) at Ekone Ranch, mostly to the youth.
+I teach primitive skills (fire by friction, flint knapping, felting, etc.) at primitive skills gatherings, I have also taught at Ekone Ranch and Cascade Mountain school.

 I am also a lifetime student of edible and medicinal plants and their uses.
-I love music and dance and am presently teaching myself to play the piano.
+I love music and dance and am presently teaching myself to play the piano and Ukulele.

 Portland, Oregon, is our big city about 80 miles away.
 We are 25 miles from the Columbia River Gorge National Scenic Area, which is a world-renowned wind surfing area.
 One of my nearest neighbors is the Trout Lake Abby -- a combination spiritual retreat center and bed and breakfast -- owned and operated by a Buddhist Monk and a Druid Priest.

 I am retired and live on a modest social security income.
 I like to maintain a very small environmental footprint, heating with wood, using a composting toilet and a bioswale for greywater.
-I like to hike and travel across my county with my horseand hope to include more people on my hikes!
+I like to hike and travel across my county with my friends and sometimes by horse power!
+I hope to include more people on my hikes!

 Cooking / shopping